Censorship in South Asia: India

-Several books critical of religion have been banned in India or in parts of India as a precautionary measure to prevent riots or other form of violence.
+Several books that are critical of religions have been banned in India, or in parts of India, which was stated to be a precautionary measure to prevent riots or other attacks.
 India was the second country in the world to ban The Satanic Verses by Salman Rushdie.
 The book Understanding Islam through Hadis by Ram Swarup was also banned.

-India is listed as engaged in selective Internet filtering in the conflict/security and Internet tools areas and no evidence of filtering was found in the political and social areas by the OpenNet Initiative (ONI) in May 2007.
+India is listed as engaged in selective internet filtering in the conflict/security and internet tools areas, and no evidence of filtering was found in the political and social areas by the OpenNet Initiative (ONI) in May 2007.
 ONI states that:

-As a stable democracy with strong protections for press freedom, India’s experiments with Internet filtering have been brought into the fold of public discourse.
-The selective censorship of Web sites and blogs since 2003, made even more disjointed by the non-uniform responses of Internet service providers (ISPs), has inspired a clamor of opposition.
+As a stable democracy with strong protections for press freedom, India’s experiments with [internet] filtering have been brought into the fold of public discourse.
+The selective censorship of [websites] and blogs since 2003, made even more disjointed by the non-uniform responses of [internet] service providers (ISPs), has inspired a clamor of opposition.
 Clearly government regulation and implementation of filtering are still evolving. … Amidst widespread speculation in the media and blogosphere about the state of filtering in India, the sites actually blocked indicate that while the filtering system in place yields inconsistent results, it nevertheless continues to be aligned with and driven by government efforts.
-Government attempts at filtering have not been entirely effective, as blocked content has quickly migrated to other Web sites and users have found ways to circumvent filtering.
-The government has also been criticized for a poor understanding of the technical feasibility of censorship and for haphazardly choosing which Web sites to block.
+Government attempts at filtering have not been entirely effective, as blocked content has quickly migrated to other [websites] and users have found ways to circumvent filtering.
+The government has also been criticized for a poor understanding of the technical feasibility of censorship and for haphazardly choosing which [websites] to block.
 The amended IT Act, absolving intermediaries from being responsible for third-party created content, could signal stronger government monitoring in the future.

 Pakistan

-The OpenNet Initiative listed Internet filtering in Pakistan as substantial in the social and conflict/security areas, as selective in the Internet tools area, and as suspected in the political area in December 2010.
+The OpenNet Initiative listed internet filtering in Pakistan as "substantial" in the social and conflict/security areas, and as "selective" in the internet tools area, and as "suspected" in the political area in December 2010.

-In late 2010 Pakistanis enjoyed unimpeded access to most sexual, political, social, and religious content on the Internet.
-Although the Pakistani government does not employ a sophisticated blocking system, a limitation which has led to collateral blocks on entire domains such as Blogspot.com and YouTube.com, it continues to block Web sites containing content it considers to be blasphemous, anti-Islamic, or threatening to internal security.
-Pakistan has blocked access to websites critical of the government.
+In late 2010 Pakistanis enjoyed unimpeded access to most sexual, political, social, and religious content on the internet.
+Although the Pakistani government does not employ a sophisticated blocking system, a limitation which has led to collateral blocks on entire domains such as Blogspot.com and YouTube.com, it continues to block websites that contain content that it considers to be blasphemous, anti-Islamic, or threatening to internal security.
+Pakistan has blocked access to websites that are critical of the government.